 - Fundraising experience

-- Due to the COVID19 pandemic, this position currently is a remote (work-from-home) position.
+- Due to the COVID19 pandemic, this position currently is a hybrid position (split between working remotely, on location, and in the office in Plattsburgh, NY).
 A laptop and personal mobile device will be provided to support working remotely.
-The location of the position in the future will operate in a professional office environment in Plattsburgh, NY.

 - This role routinely uses standard office equipment such as personal computers, laptops, tablets, smart phone, photocopiers, filing cabinets and other presentation materials